-Device Sheets simplify the design process by providing modularized and consistent building blocks that can be reused between projects.
+Device Sheets simplify the design process by providing modularized and consistent building blocks that can be re-used between projects.
 Device Sheet Symbols are placed and referenced similarly to components.
 They are connected to and function in the same way as a sheet symbol that is referencing a standard schematic document, but are not explicitly added to a project.

-Device Sheets are building blocks developed with the intent of being reused in different designs.
+Device Sheets are building blocks developed with the intent of being re-used in different designs.
 They usually contain predefined circuits that are useful in multiple projects, for example, a power supply.

 By default, Device Sheets are usually configured to be read-only.
-This gives all designers in the team confidence that they are complete and ready-for-use, and also ensures that no one in the design team can inadvertently modify them.
+This gives all designers in the team confidence that they are complete and ready-for-use, and also insures that no one in the design team can inadvertently modify them.
 Because they are configured to be read-only, the component designators cannot be changed, nor can the schematic sheet number.